-Office hours: Monday-Thursday 9 am - 3pm
+Office hours: Monday-Thursday 9 am - 1pm

-Parish Clerk: Penny Bryant clerk@somersham-pc.gov.uk
+Parish Clerk:Penny Bryantclerk@somersham-pc.gov.uk

-Deputy Clerk: Megan Blewett megan.blewett@somersham-pc.gov.uk a meeting.
+Deputy Clerk: Irene Healiss deputy.clerk@somersham-pc.gov.uk

 Parish Council Meetings usually take place every four weeks on a Monday.
-The public are welcome to attend and talk to the council for up to three minutes on any subject at
+The public are welcome to attend and talk to the council for up to three minutes on any subject at a meeting.